 The puryfying mask twice a week in theory, when I can be bothered in practice.

-All year round I use the SPF50 moisturiser as part of the morning routine, since it has a double advantage of moisturising my face leaving a matte finish behind, plus offering protection against UV rays, and this is just an excellent combination.
+All year round I use the SPF50 moisturiser as part of the morning routine, since it has a double advantage of moisturising my face leaving a matte finish to it, plus offering protection against UV rays, and this is just an excellent combination.
 Then, when summer arrives and the sun starts hitting again, in the morning I apply sun cream on my body as well: on my neck and my arms if I know I will be wearing a T-shirts/polo during the day, otherwise on my neck only.
-The benefits of doing that are in the longer term, and if you protect your skin from the sun now, those horrible creases will not appear on your skin in a few years.
+The benefits of doing so will become very much clear in the longer term, and if you protect your skin from the sun now, those horrible creases will not appear on your skin in a few years.
 My go-to product is:

 ● Nivea Sun – Protect & Hydrate – SPF30 (or 50+)